Giant virus: Description

-The genomes of many giant viruses encode many unusual genes that are not found in other viruses, including genes involved in glycolysis and the TCA cycle, fermentation, and the cytoskeleton.
+The large genomes of many giant viruses encode unusual genes that are not found in other viruses, including genes involved in glycolysis and the TCA cycle, fermentation, and the cytoskeleton.
+Giant viruses from the deep ocean, terrestrial sources, and human patients contain genes encoding cytochrome P450 enzymes.
+The origin of these P450 genes in giant viruses remains unknown, but they may have been acquired from an ancient host.